JunesDiary/cust_radar_indore_collab/README.md

    - First Meeting: Date - 7:30 AM IST, 8th October, 2022.
 Agenda: CU-ST Radar, a preview as a Passive Antenna.

-2. Antenna Measurements and Designing Task (Date - 11th October, 2022).
+2. Antenna Measurements and Designing Task (as an exercise) (Date - 11th October, 2022).

    - Performed Antenna Measurement for a 4GHz C Band Horn Antenna.
    - Designing of Parabolic Reflector Antenna with Horn feed and Dipole Feed in CST MIcrowave Studio (Student version) and MATLAB.
 Files are attached as code.